The future of the County is being decided now. Help put Collier County’s future on the right path.

 interested in learning more? dive deep into the documents and resources on this topic and others by heading to the Policy Resource Center!

 As part of the development march eastward, the Eastern Collier “Habitat Conservation Plan” was being formally considered that would permit more than 45,000 acres of rural lands to be destroyed – including lands relied on by endangered wildlife species.
+If it had been approved, it would have resulted in incidental take permits for 19 protected state and federally listed species.

 What WAs proposed by the HCP?